jonathanhudak/that-thing/memory-bank/systemPatterns.md

 - **Middleware (API Gateway Authorizer):** Cognito authorizers act as middleware to handle authentication and authorization before requests reach the Lambda functions.
 - **Event-Driven (Cognito Trigger):** The creation of a user profile in DynamoDB is triggered by a Cognito PostConfirmation event, demonstrating an event-driven pattern for decoupling user sign-up from profile persistence.
 - **Single Responsibility Principle (Lambda Functions):** Each Lambda function is designed to handle a single, well-defined task corresponding to an API endpoint.
+- **Token-Based Authentication for Programmatic Access (Future - PATs):** A system for generating, storing (hashed), and validating Personal Access Tokens to allow users to grant programmatic access to their accounts.

 ## 4. Component Relationships
 - **API Gateway & Lambda:** API Gateway routes HTTP requests to the appropriate Lambda function based on path and method.
 It passes request payloads and path parameters to the Lambda.